 Implementing Domain Driven Design with Microservices

-This post is about Microservices and Domain Driven Design (DDD), how to apply DDD to Microservices architectural style, what are the pitfalls to be aware of and many other aspects.
+This post is about Microservices and Domain Driven Design (DDD), how to apply DDD to Microservices architectural style, what are the pitfalls to be aware of, and many other aspects.
 If you need a quick refresher or intro to DDD, then you may refer to Simple Domain-Driven Design – Building Blocks.
 Here is a series of posts about Microservices that elaborate more on the topic.

-What’s the subject?
+What’s the challenge?

 • Independent and complete unit of functionality